Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 starts from can be specified (e.g. `offset=5`).

 In total, this provides a lot of capabilities for retrieving the set of work packages the client needs.
-Because those capabilities might be overwhelming at first, it is a good idea to use the OpenProject UI to configure the filters, order, etc. desired and take a look at the request the UI sends to the backend (e.g. via the developer tool's network tab).
-As the OpenProject UI is an API client as well, it can guide other potential clients to correctly communicate with the OpenProject backend.
+Because those capabilities might be overwhelming at first, it is a good idea to use the ProyeksiApp UI to configure the filters, order, etc. desired and take a look at the request the UI sends to the backend (e.g. via the developer tool's network tab).
+As the ProyeksiApp UI is an API client as well, it can guide other potential clients to correctly communicate with the ProyeksiApp backend.

 ## Updating a work package